xrdocs/automation/_tutorials/wae-smart-licensing.md

 Enter the Token string into the Product Instance Registration Token text box and select Register.
 If the registration is successful, you will be prompted with the message Registration completed successfully.

-### Select desired licenses and node count
+### Select desired licenses

-You may now select the desired licenses along with the supported node count.
-Do not press enter after entering the node count.
-When you are done with the selection, select Submit at the bottom of the page.
+You may now select the desired licenses along with the node count. **Do not press enter after entering the required node count**.
+When you are done with the selection, select **Submit** at the bottom of the page.

 ![Selecting license and count]({{site.baseurl}}/images/screenshot 2021-08-19 14.25.41.png)

-### Confirm License status and count
+### Confirm License status

-The selected license and node count will be updated on the WAE Smart Licnesing UI.
+After refreshing the page, the selected license and node count will be displayed on the WAE Smart Licensing UI.

 ![Confirm license and count]({{site.baseurl}}/images/screenshot 2021-08-19 14.26.47.png)

-Running the license_check command on the WAE server will also show the licenses associated with this instance of WAE server.
+Running the **license_check** command on the WAE server will also show the licenses associated with this instance of WAE server.

 ```
 [wae@wae7 ~]$ license_check